|On this page…|

 Explicit casting for constant assignments

-If the chart contains C constructs that cannot be converted to MATLAB, you see a list of warnings.
-You choose whether or not to continue with the syntax conversion.
+If the chart contains C constructs that cannot be converted to MATLAB, Stateflow shows a message in a dialog box.
+Click on the warnings link to display the warnings in the Diagnostic Viewer.
+Choose whether or not to continue with the conversion of supported syntax.
 C constructs not converted to MATLAB include:

 Explicit type casts with cast and type